Information for Parents

 How do I know if CSS Profile is required from both of my parents?

 Some colleges require both of your parents—your custodial parent and your noncustodial parent—to complete separate applications.
-Review our list of participating colleges and check your college’s financial aid website for info and learn more by watching Completing the CSS Profile for the Noncustodial Parent.
+Review our list of participating colleges and check your college’s financial aid website for more info.

 Participating Institutions

-What if I do not have any contact with my noncustodial parent?
+What if I do not have contact with my noncustodial parent?

 A noncustodial parent is typically the parent the student did not live with most of the time during the past year.
 A CSS Profile Waiver Request for the Noncustodial Parent is available to provide to colleges.
-Each college will look at your waiver request and determine if they will waive the requirement for your noncustodial parent to submit a CSS Profile application.
+Each college will look at your waiver request and determine if they will waive this requirement.

 Waiver Request for Noncustodial Parents